RFS-ADRENO/zca-js/CONTRIBUTING.md

 // Good - Validate inputs
 function sendMessage(content: string, threadId: string) {
   if (!content || typeof content !== 'string') {
-    throw new Error('Content must be a non-empty string');
+    throw new ZaloApiError('Content must be a non-empty string');
   }
   if (!threadId || typeof threadId !== 'string') {
-    throw new Error('ThreadId must be a non-empty string');
+    throw new ZaloApiError('ThreadId must be a non-empty string');
   }
   // Implementation
 }